 Spouses watch out!
 You are legally liable for your husband or wife's nursing home care under the Doctrine of "Necessaries."

-While the law has not changed, in Emerson Village, LLC. v.
+In Emerson Village, LLC. v.
 Prusta Jode (Mass.
 Sup.
-Ct., Middlesex, No. 12-CV-1736-F, December 15, 2012), Emerson Village, a Watertown nursing home has successfully sued the widow of its former resident for payment arguing that she is legally liable for the care the facility provided her late husband.
+Ct., Middlesex, No. 12-CV-1736-F, December 15, 2012), Emerson Village, a Watertown, Massachusetts, nursing home successfully sued the widow of its former resident for payment arguing that she is legally liable for the care the facility provided her late husband.

 Milfranciu Jode moved to the facility on April 24, 2010.
 At first, his care was covered by Tufts Health Plan, but that coverage ended on June 8, 2010.
 For the next 22 months, until Mr. Jode's death on March 24, 2012, Emerson cared for him but apparently did not receive a cent in payment.

-. . . both spouses shall be liable jointly or severally for debts incurred on account of necessaries furnished to either spouse ro to a member of their family.
+. . . both spouses shall be liable jointly or severally for debts incurred on account of necessaries furnished to either spouse or to a member of their family.

 That statute does not define the term "necessaries" but the Court in this case finds that it encompasses the care provided by Emerson Village.
 However, it reserves the question of "exactly what services constituted necessaries and the valuation of those services" to be determined by a jury after trial.

 It's somewhat surprising that we haven't seen more cases like this.
 But perhaps the threat of suit has been sufficient for parties to reach settlement.
-This case will certainly strengthen the hand of nursing homes and other creditors in similar situations.
+This case certainly strengthens the hands of nursing homes and other creditors in similar situations.
 It should also act as a warning to family members of nursing home residents to follow through on MassHealth applications.